-For 2017/18, FII anticipates receiving \$19.1 million in cash funding from the Province, \$0.6 million from Natural Resources Canada to offset costs of FII India and approximately \$2.6 million from other sources.
-On that basis, the total will be higher (\$1.1 million) than in 2016/17.
+For 2018/19, FII anticipates receiving \$19.6 million in cash funding from the Province, \$0.6 million from Natural Resources Canada to offset costs of FII India and approximately \$2.6 million from other sources.
+On that basis, the total will be slightly lower than in 2017/18 due primarily to one time additional funding received during the year from NRCan for the India initiative and other funding received during the year from NRCan and industry for cost-shared projects.